anujic/tinytapeout_workshop/docs/info.md

 ## How it works

-Change inputs to see magic
+Change inputs and try to figure out the schematic.

 ## How to test

-Just do the correct inputs
+All 7 segments should be lit up at least once, when trying all of the inputs.

 ## External hardware